chi-rb/chi-authorization/README.md

 ## Why

-I did this gem to:
+We did this gem to:

 - Use a dsl instead of a plain class to simplify the syntax.
 - Limit authorizations to only controllers and their views.